melowntech/workshop/tutorials/mars-peaks-and-valleys-searchable-nomenclature.rst

 ::

     http://<your server>:8070/mapproxy/mars-qsc/geodata/mars-case-study/iau-mars-nomenclature/

-If all went well, your map will now include a search window:
+If all went well, your map now includes a search field:

 .. image:: mars-peaks-and-valleys-search-window.jpg

+You can search for the characteristic Martian topographic feature types (*chaos*, *chasma*, *mons*, or *crater*).
+Or you can search for the nationalities (*Czech*, *German*,*Dutch*) to find out what nations discovered and named the individual features.
+There is lots of fun ways to fool around.

 That's it!
-Your own Mars website has now all officially known place labels, indexed and searchable.
-Search for the characteristic Mars features (*chaos*, *chasma*, or *mons*, *crater*), or simply fool around with the interface.
+Your own Mars website sports almost 2000 official place labels, indexed and searchable.

-VTS has some more yet uncovered features to offer which will make your Mars website even more interesting.
+VTS has some more yet uncovered features to offer which can make your Mars website even more interesting.
 We shall explore those in some of our next tutorials.